faenrandir/a_careful_examination/documents/five_key_facts/five_key_facts.md

 * [Race and the Priesthood](https://www.lds.org/topics/race-and-the-priesthood?lang=eng)
 * [Race and the Priesthood - Response to LDS.org](http://www.mormonthink.com/essays-race-priesthood.htm)

-## 5. Joseph Smith's polygamy violates ethical principles
+## 5. Joseph Smith's polygamy is ethically problematic

+The manner in which Joseph Smith practiced and spoke about polygamy [was deceptive](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/master/documents/polygamy/denials/definitions.pdf) and at least some of his proposals involved [undue influence](https://www.hhs.gov/ohrp/regulations-and-policy/belmont-report/index.html).

 In [a recent interview](http://www.mormonstudiespodcast.org/005-brian-laura-hales-polygamy-and-polyandry/), the most faithful LDS apologists on polygamy recounted the feelings of reviewers of their recent book on the topic: "At the end of the book [the book reviewer] didn't get a warm fuzzy feeling and that's not really something we think we can deliver with this topic."
 And "[a book reviewer says] Joseph Smith has still practiced polygamy.
 And that's something that we can't make go away.
 We wish that we could."

-* Joseph frequently misled others about practicing polygamy.
-Mormon apologist Brian Hales [agrees with Fawn Brody](http://josephsmithspolygamy.org/common-questions/polygamy-denials/): "The denials of polygamy uttered by the Mormon leaders between 1835 and 1852, when it was finally admitted, are a remarkable series of evasions and circumlocutions involving all sorts of verbal gymnastics." ([prevarication](http://www.dictionary.com/browse/prevaricate))
+* Joseph [frequently misled others about practicing polygamy](https://mormonbandwagon.com/bwv549/joseph-smiths-polygamy-denials/).
+Mormon apologist Brian Hales [agrees with Fawn Brody](http://josephsmithspolygamy.org/common-questions/polygamy-denials/): "The denials of polygamy uttered by the Mormon leaders between 1835 and 1852, when it was finally admitted, are a remarkable series of evasions and circumlocutions involving all sorts of verbal gymnastics."
-* Joseph was [sealed twice to the Partridge sisters](https://imgur.com/a/oscY6) in order to hide the first sealing from Emma. ([deception](http://www.merriam-webster.com/dictionary/deception))
+* Joseph was [sealed twice to the Partridge sisters](https://imgur.com/a/oscY6) in order to hide the first sealing from Emma.
-* Joseph promised a 14 year old girl---one [who said](https://en.wikipedia.org/wiki/Helen_Mar_Kimball) "I hated polygamy with my heart"---that [marrying him would](https://rsc.byu.edu/archived/no-weapon-shall-prosper/subject-can-bear-investigation-anguish-faith-and-joseph-smiths) "secure salvation  and exaltation & that of your father’s household & all of your kindred". ([coercion](https://en.wikipedia.org/wiki/Coercion))
+* Joseph promised a 14 year old girl---one [who said](https://en.wikipedia.org/wiki/Helen_Mar_Kimball) "I hated polygamy with my heart"---that [marrying him would](https://rsc.byu.edu/archived/no-weapon-shall-prosper/subject-can-bear-investigation-anguish-faith-and-joseph-smiths) "secure salvation  and exaltation & that of your father’s household & all of your kindred".
-* Joseph convinced a seven month pregnant mother, Zina Huntington (happily newlywed to Jacob Huntington) to marry him (Joseph) [by saying](https://en.wikipedia.org/wiki/Zina_D._H._Young) that he had "put it off till an angel with a drawn sword stood by me and told me if I did not establish that principle [plurality of wives] upon the earth I would lose my position and my life." ([coercion](https://en.wikipedia.org/wiki/Coercion))
+* Joseph convinced a seven month pregnant mother, Zina Huntington (happily newlywed to Jacob Huntington) to marry him (Joseph) [by saying](https://en.wikipedia.org/wiki/Zina_D._H._Young) that he had "put it off till an angel with a drawn sword stood by me and told me if I did not establish that principle [plurality of wives] upon the earth I would lose my position and my life."

 **More**: